Vascular Surgery Fellowship

 The J-1 alien physician visa sponsored by ECFMG is the preferred visa status for foreign national trainees in all UMN graduate medical education programs; therefore, the Program sponsors only J-1 visas.
 We do not sponsor H-1B visas.
 More information on the J-1 visa can be found on the UMN-GME J-1/J-2 Visas webpage.

 Questions?
-Please contact the Program Administrator, Mitch Gmyrek, at email@example.com.
+Please contact the Program Administrator, Erin Acton, at firstname.lastname@example.org.

 Each Thursday morning is devoted to didactic training activities in vascular surgery.
 During this "protected time", fellows and residents are exposed to a series of formal conferences:

 Multidisciplinary Conference (first and second Thursdays 0700-0800).
 These one-hour preoperative planning conferences are held 0700-0800 on the first and second Thursdays of each month.
 Participants include attendings from vascular medicine, cardiothoracic, interventional radiology, and vascular surgery services as well as vascular trainees.
 Cases are presented and discussed from the perspective of all four disciplines.
 The UMMC chief resident or fellow presents cases on the first Thursday, and the chief or fellow from the VA presents cases on the second Thursday.
 The conference is held on a city-wide basis and transmitted to all sites via Zoom.